 *1 Rf=Feedback Resistor *2 Rd=Power Limiting Resistor *3 Cd,Cg=Load Capacity

 What is a Clock Oscillator?

-Clock oscillators are designed by crystal device manufacturers to provide customers with the best possible oscillation state by combining an oscillation circuit and a crystal resonator into a single device.
+Clock oscillators are designed by crystal device manufacturers to provide customers with the best possible oscillation state by combining an oscillation circuit and a crystal resonator into a package.